Ev ve Ofis taşıma

 - (a) To develop a synergistic framework and algorithms for a group of fixed and mobile (ground and aerial) sensors to collaborate

 on scene understanding in disaster preparedness, response, and recovery scenarios, which are characterized by highly

 - (b) To perform a tight integration of perception and action in a probabilistic framework for truly intelligent robotic systems, and to

 advance the field of cyberphysical systems by exploring a new class of synergies across three areas: control, video

 understanding and perception, and data management under uncertainty.

-- (c) To experimentally validate the framework and algorithms by applying them to the domain of surveillance, using a testbed
+- (d) To experimentally validate the framework and algorithms by applying them to the domain of surveillance, using a testbed

 incorporating autonomous agents, including mobile and fixed cameras, robots, and unmanned ground or aerial vehicles.